 SUP paddles come in all shapes and sizes and it is important to get one that is either adjustable or sized to your specific height.
 The general rule is that the paddle should extend ten inches over the head of the paddler for flatwater, and eight inches over the head of the paddler for surfing.
 A wider paddle blade is better for flatwater and racing, while a narrower blade works best in the surf.

-Much like kayak paddles, SUP paddles are built in a variety of materials and each has there own advantages.
+Much like kayak paddles, SUP paddles are built in a variety of materials and each has their own advantages.
 Your basic paddle will have an aluminum shaft and plastic blade.
 While this paddle is the least expensive it also tends to be the heaviest.

 The middle class paddle typically has a composite shaft and a fiberglass blade.
 These paddles will be a little more expensive, but weigh considerably less.
 The upper tier of paddles will typically have a carbon shaft and blade, and may come with options for a bent shaft.
 They are typically the most expensive, but are also the lightest.